 Medical Records is an emerging department in the healthcare industry which is the brain of a hospital.
-The department stores all the information of existing and previous patients in the hospital.
+The department stores all the information of current and former patients of the hospital.
 Well-maintained medical records unquestionably help doctors and hospitals in their defence in cases of medical negligence.
 Healthcare professionals spend lots of their working hours on papers, documents, and standard procedures.
 Gone are the days of running down to a damp basement to find a pile of paper files when a patient comes through the doors of a physician’s office.
 Electronic medical record technology has revolutionized the way patient records are recorded and processed.

 Let us understand the recent advancements in this upcoming field:

-1. Automated Chatbot’s and Voice Messages: Chatbots are conversational software that is available either via standalone apps or web applications.
+1. Automated Chatbots and Voice Messages: Chatbots are conversational software that is available either via standalone apps or web applications.
 These conversational agents mimic human speech to simulate a human conversation.
 As health services become patient-centric, offering personalized and satisfactory experience is of utmost priority for healthcare providers.

 Timing is extremely important in healthcare.
 With the help of a medical chatbot, patients receive immediate assistance at the touch of their fingertips as reminders especially for older patients, chatbots are also very important in an emergency situation.

 - Voice assistants act as the first point of contact between the patient and the doctor

 - Many users prefer messaging than calling.
 On this front, chatbot’s are exceptionally helpful.
 Currently, many healthcare systems use chatbot’s to answer customer inquiries on websites and social media platforms like Facebook

 - With the help of chatbot, it is easy to track patient health record and analyse the data with a clinical application that helps the clinicians for diagnosis, treatment, and more